microsoft/PowerApps-Samples/cds/orgsvc/C#/ShareRecordUsingAccessTeam/README.md

 1. Cretes a sample access team.
 The `AddMembersTeamRequest`adds two sales people to the access team.
 1. The `GrantAccessRequest` grant the team read/write access to the account created in the Setup(#setup).
 1. The `RetrieveAndDisplayEntityAccess` retrieves and displays entity access information.
-1. The `RetrieveAndDisplayPrincipalAccess` retrievs and displays principal access information.
+1. The `RetrieveAndDisplayPrincipalAccess` retrieves and displays principal access information.

 ### Clean up